-There are no entry requirements for this qualification.
+Students must have achieved a C or higher in Year 10 English.
 At enrolment students will need to provide their Unique Student Identifier (usi.gov.au) and complete an LLN test to determine suitability and any support needs.

-This is a 9 month course delivered in year 11 on site with qualified trainers via a third party arrangement with Tactile Learning.
+This is an 18 month course delivered in years 11 & 12 on site with qualified TESS trainers via a third party arrangement with GeSS Education.